 FYC Communications and Advertisements

-Marketing communications (“communications”) include, but are not limited to: emails, mailings, invitations, social media, websites, and print ads.
+For Your Consideration (FYC) marketing communications (“communications”) include, but are not limited to: emails, mailings, invitations, social media, websites, and print ads.
 Such communications are prohibited unless they include an opt-out option.
-Also, be advised that the Recording Academy does not release the contact information of its members, therefore you should exercise caution doing business with any vendor claiming that the vendor has accurate contact lists of Academy members (see Third-Party Solicitation by Independent Contractors below).
+Members or their designated publicists are restricted to promoting only their own recordings.
+There shall be no lobbying on behalf of other members.
+Also, be advised that the Recording Academy does not release the contact information of its members, therefore you should exercise caution if doing business with any vendor claiming that the vendor has accurate contact lists of Academy members (see Third-Party Solicitation by Independent Contractors below).

 FYC Communications can include the following:

 - Brief, unembellished descriptions of the recording or creators

 - Links to websites that promote eligible recordings